SSCHAcode/sschacode.github.io/download.md

 ```
 FC=gfortran LDSHARED=gfortran pip install cellconstructor python-sscha
 ```
-For the development version of the code, subtitute the pip call with the python setup.py install.
+For the development version of the code, substitute the pip call with the python setup.py install.

-### Running the testsuite
+### Running the test suite

-To be sure everything is working, you can run the testsuite.
+To be sure everything is working, you can run the test suite.
 Make sure to install the pytest package with
 ```
 pip install pytest
 ```
-Then run the testsuite with
+Then run the test with
 ```
 cellconstrutor_test.py
 ```